Stephen Hough: Recordings

 Hough has recorded more than 60 albums, one of his most notable being a set of the four Rachmaninoff piano concertos and the Rhapsody on a Theme of Paganini, recorded during live performances with the Dallas Symphony Orchestra under then music director Andrew Litton, which have been compared to Rachmaninoff's own recordings.
 These recordings won him his seventh Gramophone Award as well as the Classical BRIT Critics Award.

 Hough's recording of Saint-Saëns's piano concertos won the Gramophone Record of the Year in 2001 and was later voted the Gold Disc, "winner of winners" in a poll commemorating 30 years of the award.
 His recording of the complete Chopin waltzes won the Diapason d'Or de l'Année in 2011.

 Hough is also known for championing lesser-known composers considered outside the standard repertoire, such as Johann Nepomuk Hummel, Xaver Scharwenka, York Bowen, and Federico Mompou.

 Hough's compositions can be heard on the BIS Records album Broken Branches and on the Prince Consort album Other Love Songs, on Linn Records.
 His second piano sonata (notturno luminoso) appears on his album In The Night, and his cello sonata on a recital disc with Steven Isserlis.
 His sequence Hallowed for unaccompanied choir was recorded by Harry Christophers and The Sixteen on their CD 'Star of Heaven'.
 Yo-Yo Ma recorded two of his transcriptions on his album with Kathryn Stott, Song of Comfort and Hope.
 Hough's fourth piano sonata is the title track on his 2021 album Vida Breve.
+The Takacs Quartet recorded his String Quartet for Hyperion.

-In 2017, Pentatone-Oxingale Records released an album commemorating the inaugural opening of the Tippet Rise Festival, featuring Hough, Christopher O’Riley, and Matt Haimovitz, among others.
+In 2017, Pentatone-Oxingale Records released an album commemorating the inaugural opening of the Tippet Rise Festival, featuring Hough, Christopher O'Riley, and Matt Haimovitz, among others.

 Teaching and writing

 Hough is a visiting professor of piano at the Royal Academy of Music in London and the International Chair of Piano Studies at the Royal Northern College of Music in Manchester.
 He is also on the faculty of the Juilliard School.

 Hough joined the Roman Catholic Church when he was 19.
 Twice in his life he considered becoming a priest, in particular joining the Franciscan Order.

 Hough has written about his homosexuality and its relationship with both his music-making and his religion.
-For 15 years, following his Catholic vocation, he was celibate.
+For 15 years, following his Catholic conversion, he was celibate.
 In 2007, he published The Bible as Prayer: a handbook for lectio divina.

 Nosing Around, his little book on perfume, was published in 2014.
 In 2018, Sylph Editions published his first novel, The Final Retreat, which explores the inner world of a priest dealing with sex addiction and religious despair.
 His book Rough Ideas: reflections on music and more is a collection of essays and short musings published by Faber & Faber in 2019 and by Farrar, Straus and Giroux in 2020.
+In February 2023, Faber published his memoir Enough: Scenes from Childhood.

 In 2008, Hough won the Sixth International Poetry Competition.

 From 2010 to 2015, he wrote a blog for The Daily Telegraph.